-There is a saying that Chinese prefer making a friendly greeting with the question "Ni chi le ma (Have you eaten yet)?"
+There is a saying that the Chinese prefer making a friendly greeting with the question "Ni chi le ma (Have you eaten yet)?"
 To some degree, it is true.
 The following popular food tours in China are designed to ensure you a fantastic gourmet vacation and tell you what will rock your appetite.

 Apart from Peking Roasted Duck, Beijing also boasts hundreds of delicious snacks that include many Chinese ethnic groups and imperial snacks.
 Going through hutongs to taste these local snacks in Beijing is a perfect experience.

 Your food exploration in Beijing will be started at Jinfang Huimin Restaurant, which is located at the end of Ciqikou Street and enjoys a very good reputation in Beijing.
 Tanghuoshao (baked sweeten wheaten cake), aiwowo (glutinous rice ball), matuan (fried glutinous rice balls with sesame), yipin shaobing (sesame seed cake), and shijin yuanxiao (assorted glue pudding) are favored specialties of the restaurant, attracting many food lovers every day.

 After the first experience of local snack, head to the Goldfish Pool Hutong where you could enjoy a break from being a tourist and experience the real daily life of Beijing.

 Bingtang hulu (candied haw in a stick) is also regarded as one of the signature snacks found on most streets in Beijing.

 Then you may walk to the Lao Ciqikou Douzhi Shop that is located at the South end of Qinian Street.
 Douzhi (mung-bean milk), similar to soy milk, is made from mung beans and goes through several days of fermenting before it is served.
 Probably, because of its good taste and health benefits, douzhi is regarded as one of the most famous and typical snacks in Beijing.
 When served, it must go with a few Chinese-styled pickles, which makes it taste better, especially for those who try it for the first time.

 In the tour, your informative guides will share their expertise of local customs, eclectic folklore and authentic Beijing specialties with you.